DarioLuque/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the Document Object Model.
+It is an interface to an HTML Document.
+It represents the page so that programs can change the document structure, style, and content.

 2. What is an event?
+An event is when a action happens on the DOM - like a keypress or a mouse click.
+A event also allows javascript to add differnet event handlers on elements in a HTML document.

 3. What is an event listener?
+A event listener is code that listens for an event on the DOM, and returns a response to that event.
+A event listener is also a method that attaches to a specific element.

 4. Why would we convert a NodeList into an Array?
+If we wanted to utilize or access the items we would need to convert the NodeList into an array so we could use array methods.

 5. What is a component?
+ components are reusable pieces of code that can be used to easily build many elements that share the same functionality and styling.
+They bring together HTML, CSS, and JavaScript.

 ### Git Set up